MicrosoftDocs/microsoft-365-community/Community/understanding-where-tenant-display-name-is-used.md

 ms.collection: M365Community
 ---

-# Change your organization's display name
+# Understanding where your tenant's display name is used

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]